chrysa/usefull-containers/README.md

 ```
 $ make help
 Variables:
- - "service_name" is a docker-compose service name or a list of services separate by space as string ()
+ - "service_name" is a docker compose service name or a list of services separate by space as string ()

 target                                             help                                                                             usage